paveldej/Security-System/README.md

 ### Connecting the sensors

-Once you've connected the battery/chassis you have to plug in the sensors into the ports on the chassis in the following way:
+Once you've connected the battery/chassis and its charged up, you have to plug in the sensors into the ports on the chassis in the following way:

 ![ports](docs/ports.jpg)